team-unununium/robot-pi/README.md

 After cloning the repository, just run  `pip3 install -r requirements.txt` then set up the following environment variables:
 - `SERVER_URL`: The URL for the server module that the robot connects to.
 - `SERVER_ROBOT_SECRET`: The secret used to verify the robot's identity with the server, this variable should be the same on the server module as well.

 After that, just run `python main.py`  and you should be good to go!

 ## Installation notes
+- The output of the program is sent to a `robot.log` file in the same directory as main.py, so the program may fail if the directory is not writable by the program.
+Thus, no output would appear on the console itself except for certain error messages.
+- To shut down the program, you would need to send a SIGINT (Keyboard Interrupt) to it.
 - For the environment variables, you may choose to input it with the command or set up a .env file in the project's root directory for the environment variables to be read.
 - As the module requires a live video feed, a camera module would need to be attached to the Raspberry Pi for the module to function.